Hemi: A Personal Reflection Journal

 Monthly Spreads

 The heart of Hemi.
-Each month is a two-page spread — the left page for structured tracking (theme, stats, goals, reflection) and the right page for expressive content (quotes, photos, songs, vibes).
-Content is fixed-size like real paper — no scrolling, which encourages intentional editing over endless journaling.
-One of my favorite details is the Spotify embed — each month has a song of the month that you can play directly in the journal, because music is such a big part of how I remember a period of time.
+Content is fixed-size like real paper, so there's no scrolling, which encourages intentional editing over endless journaling.
+One of my favorite details is the Spotify embed: each month has a song of the month that you can play directly in the journal, because music is such a big part of how I remember a period of time.

 Monthly spread showing structured tracking on the left and expressive content on the right